A Pap smear is a type of test used to screen for cell changes that have the potential to lead to cervical cancer in women.

 Even women who have had a hysterectomy may continue to require regular Pap smears, depending on the type of surgery used.

-Cervical cancer is relatively common and is the forth most common cancer for women throughout the world, with an estimated number of 266,000 deaths worldwide due to the disease in 2012.
+Cervical cancer is relatively common and is the fourth most common cancer for women throughout the world, with an estimated number of 266,000 deaths worldwide due to the disease in 2012.

 The screening test is quite simple to do and should not take very long to obtain the cell sample.